lissasimp/Professional-README-Generator/starter/SampleREADME.md

 - [Questions](#Questions)

 ## Installation
-  npm init -y, npm install
+  npm init-y, npm install

 ## Usage
-  npm modules (inquirer, generateMarkdown)
+  npm modules

 ## License
 Terms and conditions for use, reproduction, and distribution can be found here: (https://opensource.org/licenses/MIT)

 ## Contributing
-  Check for bugs and let creator know
+  Check for bugs

 ## Tests